hexdump0815/imagebuilder/systems/chromebook_nyan/readme.md

   - plug in the power
   - battery will hopefully be back afterwards, maybe charging it over night might be required to bring it back
   - see also: https://www.youtube.com/watch?v=NfhgnxUJoZo
+  - if that does not help, then most probably the battery is most probably beyond its end of life